ggustin93/ghostly-plus-dashboard/memory-bank/activeContext.md

 - **Active Decisions**:
     - **Frontend Framework:** React with Vite is now the primary frontend, in a single consolidated directory.
         - **Rationale Summary**: Chosen for its lighter footprint, better alignment with project complexity and team skillset, and improved maintainability with a single codebase.
     - **Backend Strategy:** Hybrid approach.
-Use Next.js server features for standard web backend logic.
-Use Supabase Edge Functions for privileged operations/transformations.
-Use a separate FastAPI service *later* for advanced Python analytics. *(See [systemPatterns.md](mdc:memory-bank/systemPatterns.md#5-backend-implementation-strategy-when-to-use-what) for detailed guidance on choosing the correct implementation location).*
+Use a dedicated FastAPI backend for Python-specific processing (like C3D file analysis).
+Use Supabase Edge Functions for privileged operations/transformations. *(See [systemPatterns.md](mdc:memory-bank/systemPatterns.md#5-backend-implementation-strategy-when-to-use-what) for detailed guidance on choosing the correct implementation location).*
     - Using Poetry for backend Python dependency management.
     - Using npm for frontend Node.js dependency management.
     - Apache 2.0 as placeholder license (Task #26 pending for VUB TTO consultation).